alexisflesch/mathquest/app/README.md

 - Avoid guessing or renaming variables.
 Stick to existing naming conventions.
 - Do not make assumptions about side effects — check function signatures and schema definitions.
 - Keep API contracts strict and centralized.
+- Don't go through the codebase to figure out how things work.
+Use the documentation first, then the code if needed.

 ## Documentation